qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

 gets the available languages from the back-end.

-When the front-end Survey component retrieves a survey, it needs to set its language to the survey language, so that the accompanying texts (like instructions) show up correctly.
+When the front-end Survey component retrieves a survey, it needs to set its language to the survey language, so that the accompanying instructions show up correctly.
 Some logic around `VueI18N` started to grow in the Survey UI component.

-Because a facilitator shares the rollup chart view with the team, the rollup chart should also be shown in the language of the diagnostic session.
+Because a facilitator shares the rollup chart view with the team, the rollup chart should also be shown in the correct language.
 We had to add some conditional logic in a router hook to ensure the current language gets reset when needed.

 Hm, it does not smell good...we see more and more knowledge about languages and `VueI18N` spread around our code base...

 ![I18N creating a mess in our architecture](/attachments/blogposts/2020/wtpw-i18n-1.jpg)

-Multiple UI components contain translaton logic and depend on the `VueI18N` library.
+Multiple UI components contain translation logic and depend on the `VueI18N` library.
 Our domain knows about the current language and how `VueI18N` works.
 Our `main.js` has  intimate knowledge about how `VueI18N` works...
 We had code like this in UI components: